njcuk9999/jwst-mtl/SOSS/meetings/ComputeCanada.md

 beluga is one available (in Quebec I suppose)

-ssh lalbert@beluga.computecanada.ca (Use you account name, not the CC identity such as emp-999)
+ssh lalbert@beluga.computecanada.ca (Use you user name, not the CC account identity such as emp-999)

 Then you will need to read documentation in order to learn how to use python or other software on the server: